 In order to start the process, you must first be evaluated by our transplant team.
 If it is determined that a pancreas or kidney-pancreas transplant is a good treatment option for you

-— we will then help you get placed on the national transplant waiting list.
+— we'll help you get placed on the national transplant waiting list.

 Donors need to have a compatible blood type with the recipient; gender, age and race does not need to match.